Cooking Tips

 Cooking Fin Fish

-Cooked to perfection, fish is at its flavorful best and will be moist, tender and have a delicate flavor.
-In general, fish is cooked when its meat just begins to flake easily when tested with a fork and it loses its translucent or raw appearance.
-Like most foods, fish should be thoroughly cooked.
-The U.S. Food and Drug Administration (FDA) suggests cooking fish until it reaches an internal temperature of 145 degrees.
+Cooked to perfection, fresh fish is moist, tender, and full of delicate flavor.
+Generally, fish is done when it flakes easily with a fork and loses its translucent appearance.
+The U.S. Food and Drug Administration (FDA) recommends cooking fish to an internal temperature of 145°F to ensure safety.

-One helpful guideline is the 10-minute rule for cooking finfish.
-Apply it when baking, broiling, grilling, steaming and poaching fillets, steaks or whole fish.
-(Do not apply the 10 minute rule to microwave cooking or deep frying.)
+A helpful guideline is the 10-minute rule for cooking finfish, applicable when baking, broiling, grilling, steaming, and poaching fillets, steaks, or whole fish (not for microwave cooking or deep frying):

-• Measure the seafood product at its thickest point.
-If the fish is stuffed or rolled, measure it after stuffing or rolling.
+• Measure the fish at its thickest point.
+If stuffed or rolled, measure after stuffing or rolling.

-• At 450 degrees, cook it 10 minutes per inch thickness of the fish, turning the fish halfway through the cooking time.
-For example, a 1-inch fish steak should be cooked 5 minutes on each side for a total of 10 minutes.
-Pieces of fish less than 1/2-inch thick do not have to be turned over.
+• Cook at 450°F for 10 minutes per inch of thickness, turning the fish halfway through the cooking time.
+For example, a 1-inch thick fish steak should be cooked 5 minutes on each side.

-• Add 5 minutes to the total cooking time if you are cooking the fish in foil or if the fish is cooked in a sauce.
+• Add 5 minutes to the total cooking time if cooking in foil or sauce.

-• Double the cooking time (20 minutes per inch) for frozen fish that has not been defrosted.
+• Double the cooking time for frozen fish that hasn't been thawed.

 Baking

-Whole fish, whole stuffed fish, fillets, stuffed fillets, steaks and chunks of fish may be baked.
-Use pieces of similar size for even cooking.
-It's best to bake fish in a preheated, 450 degrees oven following the 10-minute rule; bake uncovered, basting if desired.
+Whole fish, stuffed fish, fillets, steaks, and chunks can all be baked.
+Use similar-sized pieces for even cooking.
+Bake uncovered in a preheated 450°F oven, following the 10-minute rule.
+Baste if desired.

 TIP: For a quick and delicious dinner, bake fish on a bed of chopped vegetables.
 Try a mixture of onions, celery and carrots or a combination of mushrooms, onions and peppers.